chunyang-w/image-process/README.md

 ## 🔎 About

-This C++ can be used to apply a range of image filters and orthographic projections to an input 2D image or 3D data volume.
+This C++ programe can be used to apply a range of image filters and orthographic projections to an input 2D image or 3D data volume.
 It contains a main function which reads an image or data volume, asks the user which filter or projection to apply, calls separate functions for the appropriate filter and/or projections, and saves the new image with the filter/projection applied.
 It will work with any arbitrary image/data volume size.

-## 🧪 User Instructions (TBC)
+## 🧪 User Instructions

 To run the program use the following commands: